kHarshit/udacity-drlnd-projects/p1_navigation/Report.md

 * Try different network architecture with varied number of layers, and number of neurons.
 * Try different combinations of hyperparameters.
 * Use regularization such as dropout in the network.
-* Use more advanced algorithm Q learning algorithms.
+* Use more advanced Q learning algorithms such as double/dueling DQN.